 Wish your parents had bought you Apple stocks when you were young?
-A CHF 10,000 investment at the company’s first public offering in 1980 is now worth an eye-watering CHF 4,422,250 …
+A EUR 10,000 investment at the company’s first public offering in 1980 is now worth an eye-watering EUR 4,422,250 …

 It might be tempting to try to pick “the next big thing” for your own children, or any other long-term investment.
 But there’s a big problem here: